eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

   The [ARF](https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/) serves as the primary pool of standards.

-- **Collaboration with established issuers:** The solution engages institutions capable of mass-issuing Proof of Age attestations, such as banks, mobile network operators, and governmental population registers.
+- **Collaboration with established APs:** The solution engages institutions capable of mass-issuing Proof of Age attestations, such as banks, mobile network operators, and governmental population registers.

 - **Involvement of key stakeholders:** The solution partners with actors skilled in app development and eGovernment